From sparse to dense functional data in high dimensions: Revisiting phase transitions from a non-asymptotic perspective: Introduction

-Within the framework of high-dimensional statistics, it is essential to conduct non-asymptotic analysis of the estimators by developing concentration inequalities under given performance metric, which can lead to probabilistic error bounds in elementwise maximum norm as a function of $n$, $p$ and possibly $T_{ij}$'s under our setup.
-The literature has mainly focused on fully observed functional data, based on which concentration inequalities for the estimated covariance functions were established in \cite{qiao2019} and \cite{zapata2022}.
-For the practical scenario where the curves are partially observed with errors, one has to deal with the second order $U$-statistics with complex dependence structure, posing a technically challenging task. \cite{qiao2020} made the first attempt to derive some sub-optimal concentration results for the estimated covariance functions only under a restrictive finite-dimensional setting. \cite{lee2021} and \cite{fang2022} developed their methodologies by simply assuming that the elementwise maximum rates of the covariance estimators are not faster than the parametric counterpart without specifying the exact forms.
-Therefore, it remains an important open problem to investigate the non-asymptotic proprieties of both the mean and covariance estimators when handling partially observed functional data.
+Within the high-dimensional statistical learning framework, it is essential to conduct non-asymptotic analysis of the estimators by developing concentration inequalities under a given performance metric, which can lead to probabilistic error bounds in the elementwise maximum norm as a function of $n$, $p$, and possibly $T_{ij}$'s (depending whether they are diverging or bounded) under our setup.
+Existing literature has mainly focused on fully observed functional data, based on which concentration inequalities for the estimated covariance functions were established in \cite{qiao2019} and \cite{zapata2022}.
+In practical scenarios where curves are partially observed with errors, addressing dense functional data is achievable by applying the pre-smoothing technique to observations from each $i, j$ \cite[]{kong2016}.
+Alternatively, a unified pooling-type local linear smoothing approach can be employed for estimating the mean functions $\mu_j(\cdot)$'s and marginal- and (or) cross-covariance functions $\Sigma_{jk}(\cdot,\cdot)$'s across $j,k$ to handle both sparsely and densely observed functional data \cite[]{qiao2020,lee2021,fang2022}.
+Although such nonparametric smoothing approach suffers from high computational cost when $p$ is large, it can be substantially accelerated in a common practical scenario where each $X_{ij}(\cdot)$ is observed at the same set of points across $j \in [p]$ especially with the aid of linear binning \cite[]{fan1994}, resulting in an efficient estimation procedure.
+Moreover, those commonly-adopted FPCA-based methods only necessitate the estimation of marginal- instead of cross-covariance functions across $j \in [p]$ \cite[]{qiao2019,solea2022}, and can be easily paralleled for fast computation.
+See Remark~\ref{rmk_comp}.

+On the theory side, this approach entails dealing with the second-order $U$-statistics with complex dependence structures, posing a technically challenging task. \cite{qiao2020} made the first attempt to derive some sub-optimal concentration inequalities for local linear smoothers of marginal-covariance functions $\widehat \Sigma_{jj}(\cdot,\cdot)$'s, albeit under a restrictive finite-dimensional setting. \cite{lee2021} established the convergence of their proposed estimation of conditional functional graphical models under the assumption of elementwise maximum rate for the covariance smoothers:

+where $\|\cdot\|_{\cS}$ denotes the Hilbert--Schmidt norm, and the parameter $\tau\in(0,1/2]$ reflects the average sampling frequency, with larger values yielding denser observational points. \cite{fang2022} developed the functional covariance estimation with theoretical guarantees by assuming generalized sub-Gaussian-type concentration inequalities for local linear smoothers $\widehat\Sigma_{jk}(\cdot,\cdot)$'s, resulting in an improved elementwise maximum rate: